 When it comes to soft skills, these are bullets that exemplify your skills as a leader and/or communicator, such as your ability to collaborate.
 Collaboration is used a lot in these bullet points!
 Here’s a solid list of examples for soft skills:

-- Identified operational and support requirements and facilitate their implementation
+- Identified operational and support requirements and facilitated their implementation

 - Communicated with other cross-functional areas, sharing product plans, identifying possible issues and concerns, and collaborating to address them